fabric8-quickstarts/swarm-camel/README.md

 - GET api/say/{id}       - Say Hello to the user name

 The Camel modules deployed within the WildFly Swarm container are defined within the pom.xml definition file.
-To expose the JMX MBeans using a HTTP endpoint, we have also packaged to this quickstart project, the [jolokia](https://jolokia.org/reference/html/protocol.html) technology which allow to query your MBeans using JSon over HTTP.
+To expose the JMX MBeans using a HTTP endpoint, we have also packaged to this quickstart project, the [jolokia](https://jolokia.org/reference/html/protocol.html) technology which allows to query your MBeans using JSon over HTTP.

-To configure jolokia, we use a [fraction](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/v/6a00bb344527303f784f541ee2fb93abec4a1ef4/fraction_authoring.html) which is customized with the path to access the resource.
+To configure jolokia, we must declare a Wildfly [fraction](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/v/6a00bb344527303f784f541ee2fb93abec4a1ef4/fraction_authoring.html) which is the composable piece of the platform in order to deploy and customize the module (example: to define the URL path to access the Jolokia JMX resource).

 The static resources (index.html file containing the link to the swagger.json doc file) like also the package containing the Camel route are defined within the WAR Archive which is created using ShrinkWrap and deployed after the Container has been started.